-Refer to SET MULTI-READER/WRITER OPERATION in V680S Commands in Section 7 Host Communications Specifications for details on the setting command.
+Refer to SET MULTI-READER/WRITER OPERATION in V680S Command Details in Section 7 he setting command.

-Refer to RF Tag Communications View in Network Settings View in Section 8 Web Browser Interface for the setting procedure for the Web browser interface.
+Refer to RF Tag Communications View and Network Settings View in Section 8 Web Browser Interface for the setting procedure for the Web browser interface.